Noah Caluori

-Noah Caluori (born 22 September 2006) is an English professional rugby union footballer who plays as a winger for Premiership Rugby club Saracens.
+Noah Caluori (born 22 September 2006) is an English professional rugby union footballer who plays as a wing for PREM Rugby club Saracens.

 Early life

 Caluori has a Swiss father, Andreas, and a Nigerian mother, Grace.
 He was educated at St Dunstan's College and Mill Hill School, where he played basketball as well as rugby union.
 He played rugby union at Blackheath Rugby Club where his teammates included Olamide Sodeke.

 Club career

-He came through as a member of the rugby academy at Saracens.
-He made a try-scoring debut in the Prem for Saracens as an nineteen year-old on 26 September 2025, in a 37–19 away victory against Newcastle Red Bulls.
+Caluori came through as a member of the rugby academy at Saracens.
+He made a try-scoring debut in the Prem for Saracens as a nineteen year-old on 26 September 2025, in a 37–19 away victory against Newcastle Red Bulls.
 He made his first start in the Premiership three weeks later on 18 October against Sale Sharks, scoring five tries in a 65–14 home win.
 He was denied a sixth try by contact as he jumped to claim a high kick over the try-line, an infringement for which Saracens were awarded a penalty try.
+In December 2025, he scored a try on his Champions Cup debut in a 47–10 victory against Clermont Auvergne.
+The following month, he scored four tries in a 73–14 home league win over Newcastle Red Bulls.
+He also played on loan in the 2025-26 season with Champ Rugby club Ampthill.
+In April 2026, despite the name on the back of his jersey being spelt incorrectly as 'Calouri', he scored five tries again against Sale Sharks during an 85–19 away victory.
+Caluori was nominated for Gallagher Prem Player of the Month in April 2026.
+At the end of that season he was named Prem breakthrough player of the year.